czeglediptr/100-days-of-code/log.md

 **Today's Progress**: CS50 lectures continues..so today I watched the first video of week 6 and it was very interesting how python solves the problems compared to C. I kinda started to like C (which I neve imagined before) but I have to say python has its charm.

-**Thoughts:** :Contining the elctures and I am so happy that I am at week 6 of CS50 and I can say I am proud of myself.
+**Thoughts:** :Continuing the elctures and I am so happy that I am at week 6 of CS50 and I can say I am proud of myself.

+**Link to work:** N/A

+### Day 59: June 18, 2020

+**Today's Progress**: I finished the CS50 videos about python and I am going to start to solve the problem sets tomorrow.

+**Thoughts:** :I finished the CS50 videos about python and I am going to start to solve the problem sets tomorrow.

 **Link to work:** N/A